-- We advise you to exercise particular caution when travelling in proximity to the northern border and reconsider your need to travel within three kilometres of the border with Syria due to ongoing conflict on the Syrian side of the border.
+- We advise you to reconsider your need to travel to areas near the border with Syria due to ongoing conflict on the Syrian side of the border.

-- You should take particular care in the period surrounding Friday prayers, especially near the main city mosques and downtown areas of Amman (East Amman).
+- You should take particular care in the period surrounding Friday prayers.

 - Be a smart traveller.
 Before heading overseas: